Ileyassu/FT_IRC/README.md

 - **Binding**: Associates the socket with a specific network interface and port
 - **Listening/Accepting**: Allows the server to wait for and handle client connections

-## Multiplexing
+## Multiplexing & Reactor Pattern

 This project uses I/O multiplexing to handle multiple client connections simultaneously without using multiple threads or processes.
-This is done using `poll()` or similar functions that allow a program to monitor multiple file descriptors to see if I/O is possible.
+This is implemented using the Reactor design pattern and Linux's `epoll` facility.

+### Reactor Design Pattern

+We've implemented the IRC server using the Reactor architectural pattern, which:

+- Uses event-driven programming to handle concurrent client connections efficiently
+- Centralizes event handling through a dispatcher (the reactor)
+- Separates event detection from event handling for better code organization

+The Reactor pattern is ideal for IRC servers because:
+1. It efficiently handles many concurrent connections with minimal resources
+2. Maps well to IRC's inherently event-driven nature (connects, messages, joins, etc.)
+3. Provides excellent scalability through non-blocking I/O

+For detailed information about our Reactor implementation, see the [Reactor documentation](/home/ilyas/Desktop/FT_IRC/reactor/README.md).

 ## Building and Running